I think it’s safe to say that most gringos visit Mexico for the beaches. I’ll be honest: I’ve been guilty of being one of those gringos too.

 A few observations about DF

-One thing I loved about Mexico City was that, despite being a massive city with a population of over 21 million (fun fact: that’s more than 5 times the ENTIRE country of New Zealand, by the way), I’ve never met such friendly, helpful people.
+One thing I loved about Mexico City was that, despite being a massive city with a population of over 21 million (fun fact: that’s more than five times the size of New Zealand), I’ve never met such friendly, helpful people.
 If I so much as looked a little bit lost, whether on the street or on the metro, people would come up to me and ask if I needed help.
 This happened not once, not twice, but multiple times.

 Onwards and northwards

 I took an Uber to the main bus station in the north of the city and from there, took a bus to Guanajuato.
-The ticket was quite expensive (around 600 pesos or 30 dollars for a 5 hour bus ride), but each passenger had their own reclining chair and TV with a wide selection of movies and TV (that were all dubbed in Spanish without subtitles – not exactly foreigner-friendly).
+The ticket was quite expensive (around 600 pesos or 30 dollars for a 5-hour bus ride), but each passenger had their own reclining chair and TV with a wide selection of movies and TV shows (that were all dubbed in Spanish without subtitles – not exactly gringo-friendly).

 After I arrived at the hostel (around 10:30PM), I went out and explored the town with a Kiwi guy and a Mexican guy who were staying in my room.

-Night on the town
+Saturday night on the town

 The next day, Sunday, I had planned to spend the morning and early afternoon in Guanajuato and then head on to San Miguel de Allende (which is only an hour away and on the way to Mexico City, where my flight was flying out of on Monday night), but I was so entranced by Guanajuato that I couldn’t bring myself to leave.

-We then all went out for some dinner and drinks – even though it was a Sunday night, the town was full of people out and about.
+We then all went out for some dinner and drinks.
+Even though it was a Sunday night, the town was full of people out and about.
 There’s really no off-night in Guanajuato!